Current Grant Program Guidelines

 C. Timeline

-• March 1, 2024: Notice of RFP & Grant Portal Opens
+• October 30, 2024: Notice of RFP & Grant Guidelines

-• March 6, 2024: Grant Portal Opens
+• November 13, 2024: Grant Portal Opens on or before this date

-• April 19, 2024: Applicants will be notified of funding decision(s) on or before this date
+• December 20, 2024: Applicants will be notified of funding decision(s) on or before this date

 2. Eligible Applicants

-Existing, Embedded, or Emerging non-profit Entrepreneur Support Organizations (ESOs), Microenterprise Development Organizations (MDO) or other non-profit organizations located in urban communities of Washington State that support and provide business development services to microenterprises, especially in historically marginalized and under-resourced communities in Washington state.
+Eligible organizations include Existing, Embedded, or Emerging non-profit Entrepreneur Support Organizations (ESOs) or other non-profit organizations located in Washington State that support and provide business development services to microenterprises, especially in historically marginalized and under-resourced communities in Washington state.
+Unfortunately, academic institutions are not eligible for funding at this time.

-They must have:
+Applicants must have:

 • Track record of collaboration with relevant and diverse community stakeholders in planning, implementation, and evaluation of the work.

-3. Required Use of Funds
+3. Eligible and Required Use of Funds

-This is a short project period and funds must be expended by June 21, 2024.
-Activities can begin on the date of contract signing.
+This is a short project period and all funds must be expended by June 16, 2025.
 Initial grant funds will be available to grantees within 20 business days of contract signature with final disbursement of funds upon the submission of the final report.
+All applicants will be required to upload a 2024 WSMA Funding Request Form (Excel) to the grant portal.
+See Section 9, Tab 3 of the Program Guidelines for the format required.

 4. Budget Request